prataprc/pitch-rustlang/tips/PITCHME.md

 What does it mean to mark a trait as unsafe or auto ?
 EG: pub unsafe auto trait Send { }

-Blog about trait pollution, example with bogn.
+Blog about trait pollution, example with `rdms`.

 Extracting bound-limits from RangeBounds
 ========================================